Board wargame: Card-Driven Results

-Based on battlefield conditions
+Based on Battlefield Conditions

-Some games depict combat based on multiple details of battlefield conditions.
+Some wargames depict combat based on multiple details of battlefield conditions.

-One example is the game Panzer.
+One example is the Tactical level board-wargame Panzer, published by Yaquinto Publications in 1979.
 In this game, when calculating whether a tank attack hits another tank, the attacking player must gather data from the data cards of both tanks, and calculate distance and angle.
 (Rangefinder measuring sticks and angle gauges are included.)
 Terrain and movement also factor into the calculation.
 (Critic Eric Goldberg wrote, "Everything but the horoscope of the tank commander is factored into fire.")
 The calculations provide the attacking tank with an armor penetration strength, which is compared to the defending tank's protection rating.
 If the attacker's penetration strength is higher than protection rating, the shell hits, and the attacking player rolls a die to see where the target has been struck and what the result is.

-Separate dice rolls for targeting and damage
+Separate Dice Rolls for Targeting and Damage

 Some wargames provide for separate dice rolls, first to determine if a target is hit, and then separately to determine damage.

 In the naval game Victory at Sea, the attacking player determines if a ship is within range and if it is within the firing arc of the chosen gun.
 If the answer is yes to both, then the attacker rolls attack dice according to the gun's attack rating.
 If all the attack dice have a score equal to or greater than the target's Target Rating, then the attacker rolls the pertinent gun's damage dice and compares the result to the target's armour rating.
 For example, if a battleship were firing a gun with an attack dice rating of 2 and a damage rating of 3 at a cruiser with a target rating of 4 and an armour rating of 6, then the attacker would need to roll 4 or better on both attack dice to score a hit.
 If the attacker succeeded in scoring a hit, the attacker would then roll 3 damage dice.
 If the total of the dice was more than 6, then a point of damage is deducted from the target ship.
 If any of the damage dice is a 6, this may result in a critical hit.
 The attacker rerolls the die and if it is a 4 or better, then the attacker rolls on a critical hit table, which will may result in fires, loss of crew, loss of speed, or damage to weapons.